LeonisX/yoda-stories-translation-tool/documents/germany.md

 [![](images/cover/thumb/yoda-stories-germany-jewel-case-back.jpg)](images/cover/yoda-stories-germany-jewel-case-back.jpg)
 [![](images/cover/thumb/yoda-stories-germany-disk-front.jpg)](images/cover/yoda-stories-germany-disk-front.jpg)

-The game is fully translated into German, including packaging, accompanying documents and even screenshots on the box.
+The game fully translated into German, including packaging, accompanying documents and even screenshots on the box.

 There is no age rating on the packaging.